kaltura/developer-platform-docs/documentation/Integration-Scheduling-and-Hooks/recorded-and-live-event-scheduling.md

 ## Configuring Resources in Kaltura

 Capture devices as well as rooms and Live Stream entries can be mapped to resource objects in Kaltura.
 This is similar to booking a conference room using a calendar application.
 Multiple resources can be defined for an event.
-Resources can be added using the API (e.g. automatic creation of a matching resource by the device itself) or bulk uploaded in advance using .csv format (see [scheduleResource.addFromBulkUpload](https://developer.kaltura.com/api-docs/service/scheduleResource/action/addFromBulkUpload)).
+Resources can be added using the API (e.g. automatic creation of a matching resource by the device itself) or bulk uploaded in advance using the CSV format (see [scheduleResource.addFromBulkUpload](https://developer.kaltura.com/api-docs/service/scheduleResource/action/addFromBulkUpload)).

 Kaltura's Bulk Upload CSV format supports mixed orders, and not all fields are required; the fields are defined by the user using an asterisk at the beginning of the line.